stephenmuss/django-ios-notifications/README.md

 Below follows a simple example of how to push a notification to a subset of devices based of their unique push tokens.

+Note that the notification is sent to devices in chunks.
+The chunk size can be specified in `APNService.push_notification_to_devices`.
+The default chunk size is 100.
+There is some debate on the ideal chunk size, but using chunks larger than a few hundred at a time is not recommended.

 ```python
 device_tokens = ('97bc2e598e1a11e2bacfb8f6b113c99597bd77428e1a11e2ae36b8f6b113c995',
                  '9c97e3d78e1a11e28470b8f6b113c9959c97e5a38e1a11e28fd6b8f6b113c995',